 Foreign Policy was founded in 1970 with the intention of leading a root-and-branch rethink of how the United States engaged with other countries.
 Today, FP continues to explain Washington to the world and the world to Americans.
 We showcase the smartest ideas and analysis on global affairs by experts, journalists, and practitioners of international relations.

-The ideal FP article strikes a balance: It should spark debate among specialists but also engage and inform a general interest reader.
-Articles should be driven by data and original reportage.
+The ideal FP article strikes a balance: It should spark debate among specialists but also engage a general interest reader.

-Before you pitch us an idea, keep a few things in mind:
+Before you pitch us, keep a few things in mind:

-- Read the magazine and the website.
+- Read our website.
 It’s the best way to get a sense of what we like and the easiest way to avoid sending us something we’ve already covered.

 - Steer clear of wonky, technical language.
-FP believes in making big ideas accessible to the widest possible audience.
+FP believes in making writing accessible to the widest possible audience.

 (Note: For instructions on how to securely and anonymously send tips and documents to select editors, click here.)